chrisburg-cyber-intense/entra-intune-zero-trust-lab/README.md

 ## Enforce Firewall

-If you want to ensure Firewall is pushed via Endpoint Security, you have that option to ensure compliance across the organization.
+If you want to ensure the Firewall is pushed via Endpoint Security, you have that option to ensure compliance across the organization.

 <img width="1000" alt="image" src="https://github.com/chrisburg-cyber-intense/entra-intune-zero-trust-lab/blob/de099cab51514efb2cd21c63c7e8c834f3329adc/screenshots/Step%209.1.png">